 Hi, my name is Harold Javier.
-I am an independent Microsoft .NET trainer, developer, and resource speaker from the Philippines.
+I am an independent (freelance) Microsoft .NET developer, trainer, consultant, and resource speaker from the Philippines.

-My primary work day consists of writing software programs, developing .NET applications, blogging, consulting, teaching, mentoring, and training IT students and/or professionals, and giving talks and seminars to schools and colleges.
-I also maintain a blog "dot Net From Manila", where I share my experiences and solutions to some common problems we experience almost everyday as Microsoft .NET developer.
+My primary work day consists of writing source codes, designing .NET applications, reviewing peer's codes, blogging, consulting, teaching, mentoring, and training IT students and professionals, and giving talks and seminars to schools and colleges.
+I also maintain a blog called "dotNet From Manila", where I share my experiences and solutions to some common problems we experience as Microsoft .NET developer.
 I live in Las Piñas City, Philippines with my lovely wife, Lany, together with our pretty and smart daughter, Helen.

 As Microsoft .NET developer, I had a privilege to develop several web applications such as a Customer Relationship Management (CRM) system, a Logistics Management System (LMS), an intranet monitoring system for a BPO (Business Process Outsourcing) company, an online sales inventory for an international beauty products distributor, an intranet accounting system for a cooperative, an online review portal for a nursing review center, and several websites for online classified ads and real estate.

 I have more than a decade of combined teaching and training experiences in the field of Information Technology (IT) and Mathematics.
 I used to teach at some top-notch IT and engineering schools in the Philippines like Mapua Institute of Technology (MIT) and AMA Computer.
 I gave trainings & seminars in some leading colleges such as Technological Institute of the Philippines (TIP), Mapua School of IT, DFCAIT Training Institute, several AMA Colleges, and Guagua National Colleges in Pampanga.